 One of the first things that many artists learn is that success in your art business is not always just about the art, but there are also other skills you must learn to master along the way.
 Many of these business skills are things that you need to learn to master on your own as your education did not cover them.

 The top 6 basic business skills you need to succeed as an artist are 1) time management, 2) marketing and sales, 3) branding, 4) social media 5) digital savviness, and 6 accounting.
-Each of these business skills will help you to be more successful as an artist and with your art business.
+These business skills will help you be more successful as an artist and with your art business.

 Here are our top 6 business skills you need to succeed as an artist:

 1 – Time Management

 In today’s world, to be successful with anything, you need to have some sense of how to properly manage your time.
 Time management is about productivity and success.

 Here are some ways you can learn to better manage your time:

 - Set goals – Learn to set goals properly.
 You may be so busy so you may have to tell yourself that you will work on your art for so many hours per day or week.
 And then, set that as a goal and set that time aside.

 - Learn to prioritize – An essential part of time management is knowing what tasks can wait for another day and what tasks will need to be done immediately.